 The Nevada AAP is proud to partner with the CDC to promote Project Firstline, the CDC’s National Training Collaborative for Healthcare Infection Prevention & Control.
+In addition to our local events and activities, national AAP has created a web page perfect for Nevada AAP members to learn and share with staff.

 Here in Nevada, we have the power to stop infections.
 Together.
 Every frontline healthcare worker deserves to understand infection control principles and protocols and feel they can confidently apply them to protect themselves, their facility, their family, and their community.
 Our community.